 Ultimately product design involves the entire design process of a product, including project management, early brainstorming, UX, and the business-related aspects by keeping the user’s experience in mind.
 You can think of product design as the all-encompassing steps necessary to develop a product digital or physical.

 As mentioned product design responsibilities take into account the business side of creating a product heavily, as opposed to focusing on more of the design specifics.
-What this means is they analyze how a product will perform in the market and match consumer needs and preferences, while also overseeing that this is accounted for in the final product.
+What this means is that product strategists analyze how a product will perform in the market and match consumer needs and preferences, while also overseeing that this is accounted for in the final product.

 The role of a product designer is essentially leadership oriented, they end up managing various aspects of the project while also contributing to the design process.
 As product designers, they will oversee these ideas as they go through the design pipeline, from inception and prototyping to the final product and market analysis.
 Part of the product designer’s role involves being the communicator between the design team and the business team, and again ensuring that all needs are met.
 This is an important part of their role that is a key differentiating factor.